Matthias Phaëton

-Matthias Jean Phaëton (born 8 January 2000) is a professional footballer who plays as a forward for Grenoble.
-Born in France, he represents the Guadeloupe national team.
+Matthias Jean Phaëton (born 8 January 2000) is a professional footballer who plays as a forward for Zürich, on loan from CSKA Sofia.
+Born in metropolitan France, he plays for the Guadeloupe national team.

-Professional career
+Club career

 A youth product of Stade Brestois 29, Phaëton left for disciplinary reasons and joined Guingamp in January 2017.
 He made his professional debut with Guingamp in a 5–0 Ligue 1 loss to Nantes on 4 November 2018.

-On 29 June 2022 Phaëton signed a three-year deal with Grenoble.
+On 29 June 2022, Phaëton signed a three-year deal with Grenoble.

 International career

-Born in France, Phaëton is of Guadeloupean descent.
+Born in metropolitan France, Phaëton is of Guadeloupean descent.
 Phaeton is a youth international for France, and represented them at the 2016 Toulon Tournament scoring four goals in five games.
 He debuted for the Guadeloupe national team in a 2–0 2021 CONCACAF Gold Cup qualification win over Bahamas on 3 July 2021, where he scored his side's first goal.